 How to get to TOKYO SKYTREE

-The entrance to TOKYO SKYTREE is located on the fourth floor of Tokyo SKYTREE TOWN, a commercial shopping centre between Tokyo Skytree Station and Oshiage Station.
-The two train station wit the easiest access to TOKYO SKYTREE.
+The entrance to TOKYO SKYTREE is located on the fourth floor of Tokyo SKYTREE TOWN, a commercial shopping center between Tokyo Skytree Station and Oshiage Station.
+The two train stations with the easiest access to TOKYO SKYTREE.

 - Take the Tobu Skytree Line and get off at Tokyo Skytree Station.

 - Take the Hanzomon Line and get off at Oshiage Station.

 There is also a regular shuttle service Skytree Shuttle departing from the popular locations in Tokyo including Tokyo Station, Haneda Airport, Tokyo Disney Resort, and the Ueno-Asakusa area.
 The flat fare is ¥220 or a day pass is available for ¥420.

 TOKYO SKYTREE tickets